Before you set up a company

 You may also wish to refer to the business.govt.nz website, which contains useful information about the different business structures, and a handy 'Choose Business Structure' tool.

-There are several different types of companies.
+There are 3 different types of companies.
 You need to choose one that best suits your business.

 There are some names that are not acceptable under the Companies Act 1993.